InfiniBrains/Awesome-GameDev-Resources/intro/06-functions/README.md

 # Homework

-Do all exercises up to this topic [here](https://www.w3schools.com/cpp/exercise.asp).
+- Do all exercises up to this topic [here](https://www.w3schools.com/cpp/exercise.asp).
 - [Hexadecimal converter](https://www.beecrowd.com.br/judge/en/problems/view/1957).
-In this activity, you will have to code a way to find the convert to hexadecimal.
+In this activity, you will have to code a way to find the convert to hexadecimal without using any std library to do it for you.

 # Outcomes